w3c/webappsec-csp/iana/draft.md

 --- abstract

-This document establishes an Internet Assigned Number Authority (IANA) registry for Content Security Policy directives.
-It populates the registry with the directives defined in the CSP specification.
+This document establishes an Internet Assigned Number Authority (IANA) registry for Content Security Policy directives, and populates that registry with the directives defined in the Content Security Policy Level 2 specification.

 --- middle